guggero/bip-schnorr/README.md

 Creates the special rogue-key-resistant combined public key `P` by applying the MuSig coefficient to each public key `P_i` before adding them together.

-### schnorr.muSig.sessionInitialize(sessionId : Buffer, privateKey : BigInteger, message : Buffer, pubKeyCombined : Point, ell : Buffer, idx : number) : Session
+### schnorr.muSig.sessionInitialize(sessionId : Buffer, privateKey : BigInteger, message : Buffer, pubKeyCombined : Buffer, pkParity : boolean, ell : Buffer, idx : number) : Session
 Creates a signing session.
 Each participant must create a session and *must not share* the content of the session apart from the commitment and later the nonce.